Lifestyle

 BENGALURU TO THE NILGIRIS

-Manasa Prithvi, Founder – Ira Studio
+Manasa Prithvi, Founder, Ira Studio

 The mountains offer me a place to rejuvenate.
 It’s a home away from home because the places and people are familiar, yet the slow pace of everything makes the Nilgiris a lovely getaway.
-They are a combination of rolling lands and greenery, where the people are kind and warm, the food is sumptuous and the population sparse.
-No wonder that the British made it their home for half the year!
+They are a combination of rolling lands and greenery, where the people are kind and warm, the food is sumptuous, and the population sparse.
+No wonder the British made it their home for half the year!
 We almost always drive to the Nilgiris — it takes us seven to eight hours with plenty of breaks, and a slow drive through the lush jungles.
 It is an annual trip for us.
 Once every year is the bare minimum.

-I like to catch up on my reading, go on picnics and really just relax.
+I like to catch up on my reading, go on picnics, and really just relax.
 This break from regular city life helps me re-energise, and I feel a new sense of creative energy.
-Though after about two to three weeks, I miss the company of friends, close ones, work and routine.
+Though, after about two to three weeks, I miss the company of friends, close ones, work, and routine.
 If I had to give one reason to visit, it would be the pollution-free, crisp mountain air, away from fast-paced city living.
 And to be with nature.
-It is important to have these places of retreat, to rejuvenate and maintain sanity.
+It is important to have these places of retreat to rejuvenate and maintain sanity.

 Assuming that one chooses to drive to the Nilgiris — I would recommend finding accommodation in establishments that are away from the commercial centres.

-From around Ooty, I suggest driving to Masinagudi while looking at the beautiful flora and fauna on the way.
+From Ooty, I suggest driving to Masinagudi while looking at the beautiful flora and fauna on the way.
 Rent a cabin and go on a safari to catch glimpses of wildlife in the area.
 If you are lucky, you might spot the big cats like tigers and leopards or sloth bears, elephants, deer — sambar and spotted — and hundreds of different bird species.
 From Kotagiri, one can drive towards Kodanad View Point to see the mountains rising from the plains and giving birth to rivers like the Moyar.
 Find delicious meals in the town and head for a trail walk in the thickly wooded area of the Longwood Shola Reserve Forest.

 From Coonoor — the options are many.
 One can spend a whole day learning about how local cheese is made at the Acres Wild farmstay and drive to the picturesque Dolphin Nose View Point, or drive downhill to Kurumba Village Resort and unwind in the lap of nature.
 Beautiful tribal silver jewellery and the fascinating motifs of the Todas are some other things that I chanced upon there.
 And the warmth of the people.